wisetc/vue-element-crud/README.md

 ### Step-4, refer to examples

-You can read the docs or examples to find out how to implement this vue-element-crud props and methods.
+You can read the docs or examples to find out how to implement props and methods of this vue-element-crud.

 ## Contribute

-If you have some thoughts on this projects, please don't hesitate to let us konw.
+If you have some ideas about this component, please don't hesitate to let us konw.
 You can make a new issue to make it better.